farmerbriantee/AgOpenGPS/README.md

 Included is an application, and source folders, ino's for steering and rate control and a built in NMEA simulators.

-It has English, German, SPanish, French, italian, Dutch and Russian Language.
+It has English, German, SPanish, French, italian, Dutch and Russian Language - But haven't been updated in far too long.